Indonesia Cultural Trip. Day 3: Mataram

 Interesting views on the sea cliff

-The abandoned villa were filled with grafities
+The abandoned villa was filled with graffiti.

 A spellbinding view from the villa's rooftop